-SUMMARY OF TEACHIN SUMMARY OF TEACHING AND LEARNING [Use HESA KIS definitions] Scheduled Activities Hours Comments/Additional Information (briefly explain activities including formative assessment opportunities) Lectures 48 Teaching and learning will be delivered through a series of interactive sessions that encourage learner participation and engagement in the topics discussed.
+SUMMARY OF TEACHI NG AND LEA ARNING [Use HESA KIS definitions] Scheduled Activities Hour Comments/Additional Information (briefly explain activities, s including formative assessment opportunities) Lectures 48 Teaching and learning will be delivered through a series of interactive sessions that encourage learner participation and engagement in the topics discussed.
 A scheme of work will be provided in induction week which details the scheduled teaching and learning approach within this module.
 Self Directed 152 Undergraduates will be required to read around the subject using academic books and appropriate journals/texts related to the subject of finance for business students.
 Students will also be expected to research and write the summative assessment for the module and revise for the examination within this allocated time.
 Total 200 (NB: 1 credit = 10 hours of learning; 10 credits = 100 hours, etc.)